C191068/Ali_Docker/README.md

-fro one monolithic system if we handle a bunch of small pieces there is a risk of unnecessary <br>
+from one monolithic system if we handle a bunch of small pieces there is a risk of unnecessary <br>
 complexities <br>

+a change in microservice can take our system down <br>